awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 ## Online time<a name="online-time-historical"></a>

 Total time that an agent spent with their CCP set to a status other than **Offline**\.
 This includes any time spent in a custom status\.
-This metric can't be grouped or filtered by queue\.
+This metric can't be grouped or filtered by queue, phone number, or channels\.
 + Type: String
 + Category: Agent activity\-driven metric